-This report covering 2019 results and status is required to be issued prior to July 1, 2020.
+This report covering 2024 results and status is required to be issued prior to July 1, 2025.
 We're happy to share our results with you.
-Please read them carefully.
-For more information please call the Municipal Office at (937) 687-1341.
+Please read them Carefully.
+For more information call the Municipal Office at (937) 687-1341.

 Source Water Information: The Village currently obtains all its drinking water from three ground water production wells.
-The well fields are located adjacent to the Water Treatment Plant in the northeast section of the Village near Bear Creek.
-The Ohio EPA has designated our water source as groundwater.
-We had a current, unconditioned license to operate our water system in 2019.
+The wells are located adjacent to the Water Treatment Plant in the northeast section of the Village near Bear Creek.
+The Ohio EPA designated our water source as groundwater.
+In 2024, the Village of New Lebanon had an unconditional license to operate our water system.